Returning to the UK from abroad

 Airport Support Agencies

-Heathrow Travel-Care, Gatwick Travel-Care and Manchester Airport Chaplaincy are airport-based agencies that offer advice or assistance to arriving returnees (and other passengers and airport users).
-They have limited resources and do not provide accommodation on arrival.
+Heathrow Travel-Care, Gatwick Travel-Care, Glasgow Airport Chaplaincy and Manchester Airport Chaplaincy are airport-based agencies that offer guidance and support to those that are in crisis and stranded at the airport.
+They have limited resources and cannot financial support or accommodation.

-The Chaplaincy at Manchester Airport is open Monday to Friday 08.00 – 17.00 but they provide an on call service outside those hours.
-Staffed by multi-faith chaplains.
+The Chaplaincies at Manchester and Glasgow Airports are open Monday to Friday 08.00 – 17.00 but they provide an on-call service outside those hours.
+Both are staffed by multi-faith chaplains.

 Family / Friends/support networks

-With the returnee’s permission, a family member resident in the UK may be able to get the person registered with their local GP surgery in advance, and / or make enquiries with their Local Authority.
-As mentioned above, Social Services do not generally have an obligation to get involved until the person is present in the UK.
-However, if a family member / friend advocates on the returnee’s behalf, this can sometimes help raise awareness of what to expect and enable a more effective plan of action to be taken by that individual or family.
+With the returnee’s permission, a family member resident in the UK may be able to get the person registered with their local GP surgery in advance and to make enquiries with their Local Authority for specific guidance.
+As mentioned previously, Social Services cannot assess an individual until they have returned to the UK and presents in person.
+If a family member or friend is able to advocate on the returnee’s behalf, this can sometimes help raise awareness of what to expect and enable a more effective plan of action to be taken by that individual or family.

 Other Sources of Support